octobercms/docs/3.x/extend/database/relations.md

 }
 ```

 Once the relationship is defined, we may retrieve the related record using the model property of the same name.
-These properties are dynamic and allow you to access them as if they were regular attributes on the model:
+These properties are dynamic and allow you to access them as if they were regular attributes on the model.

 ```php
 $phone = User::find(1)->phone;
 ```

 The model assumes the foreign key of the relationship based on the model name.
 In this case, the `Phone` model is automatically assumed to have a `user_id` foreign key.
-If you wish to override this convention, you may pass the `key` parameter to the definition:
+If you wish to override this convention, you may pass the `key` parameter to the definition.

 ```php
 public $hasOne = [